When you see yourself in the mirror, the light bouncing off you is reflecting back to your eyes.

 Before we figure out optical puzzles with more than one mirror, we need to be clear about what happens to light at a single mirror.

-You probably already know that a beam of light (like one from a laser) will always follow a straight line.
-That is, unless it encounters a mirror.
+You probably already know that a beam of light (like one from a laser) tends to follow a straight line.
+One case where it doesn't is when it encounters a mirror: instead of continuing straight, the beam of light is reflected.
+The precise direction of the reflected beam is determined by our first rule:

 Someone hands you an open box with a hole on one side and invites you to look inside.